lenderpanel

 Recently asked questions about conveyancing in Botley

-I have justfound out that Arc property Solicitors have closed.
-They carried out my conveyancing in Botley for a purchase of a freehold house 9 months ago.
-How can I establish that the property is in my name in the name of the previous owner?
+I have todaybecome aware that Wolstenholmes have been shut down.
+They conducted my conveyancing in Botley for a purchase of a leasehold apartment 18 months ago.
+How can I establish that the property is registered correctly in the name of the previous owner?

-The easiest way to see if the property is in your name, you can make a search of the land registry (£3.00).
+The easiest method to check if the property is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Botley conveyancing specialists.

 Last updated